gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ---

 !!! note ""
     This section describes how the [Southwest Harbor Public Library](https://swhplibrary.org) (SWHPL) performs accessioning and curating for its [Digital Archive](https://swhplibrary.net).
 The information is provided solely for information-sharing purposes.
+    For an overview of this topic [watch a one-hour video presentation](https://youtu.be/haz4kE2YIe0).

 At SWHPL (pronounced *swiple*, rhymes with *triple*), *accessioning* is the process of transferring archival materials from a donor, or the backlog, and recording information about the accession in the Library's accessions database. *Curating* is the process of making the materials in an accession publicly accessible as searchable and viewable items in the Digital Archive.